frd-mzh/Simulation-S2025/README.md

-# README for Simulation Coursework
+# Simulation Analysis: Queue Performance & Cost-Efficient Maintenance Strategies

 ## Overview
 This repository contains Python implementations for two simulation problems from the "Principles of Simulation" course at Amirkabir University of Technology.
 The solutions demonstrate discrete-event simulation techniques for analyzing system performance and cost optimization.